Realization of Our True Nature • GTG

 Attachments to material possessions, relationships, sense objects, and outcomes clouds our perception and anchors us to our limited egoic identity.
 The practice of detachment, or vairagya, is essential in reducing our mental fluctuations.
 When we let go of our attachments, we no longer derive our sense of self-worth from external sources or cling to transient experiences.

-See also Types, Techniques and Tips • GTG
+See also Benefits, Tips and Technique • GTG

 Our attachments often perpetuate a cycle of suffering and dissatisfaction.
 The practice of vairagya enables us to approach life from a place of inner freedom.
 It does not imply apathy or renunciation of the world; rather, it helps us be more present in the moment and to maintain equanimity in the face of life’s inevitable ups and downs.